9 November 1938/Kristallnacht

 Victims Pay for Their Own Damage

-As Commissioner for the Four-Year Plan, Hermann Göring called a meeting after the November Pogroms, which took place on 12 November 1938 in Berlin.
+As Commissioner for the Four-Year Plan, Göring called a meeting after Kristallnacht, which took place on 12 November 1938 in Berlin.
 At the meeting, it was resolved to take further state measures against members of the Jewish minority to compel them to emigrate and thus make Germany “free of Jews.”
 During the meeting, Göring was angry about the damage to property, which was estimated to be worth more than 225 million Reichsmarks.
 The attendees decided not only to fully “eliminate Jews from German economic life,” but to make the victims pay for the damage inflicted on them.
 The Jews were forced “collectively” to pay a “reparation” of 1 billion Reichsmarks to the German Reich.
 Beyond this, any insurance claims were seized.
 The tax authorities collected the money: any Jew who possessed more than 5,000 Reichsmarks in assets had to surrender 20 percent to the state.

 Documents in Our Collection